iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 ![Network graph showing that the eighteen hundred and forty six Comanche Treaty is the only treaty in borrowing cluster from the eighteen hundred and forties](/assets/img/v01/catalano/figure7.png)
 {% endfigure %}

-There are two plausible explanations for the long term language borrowing of the 1846 Comanche treaty.
+There are two plausible explanations for the long-term language borrowing of the 1846 Comanche treaty.
 The first possibility is that the language borrowing can be attributed to the background of the commissioners, Pierce Mason Butler and M. G. Lewis.
-Butler was a former governor of South Carolina (1836-1838) who became an Indian agent, a post which he held until his death during the Mexican American War.
+Butler was a former governor of South Carolina (1836--1838) who became an Indian agent, a post which he held until his death during the Mexican American War.
 Butler's father, William, was a politician who also served in numerous military campaigns against Indians during a thirty-nine year military